-SUMMARY Today we discussed the concept of learning in a psychological sense, which refers to an internal and external process that results in changes in a person's behavior.
+Today we discussed the concept of learning in a psychological sense, which refers to an internal and external process that results in changes in a person's behavior.
 There are two aspects of learning under psychology: cognitive learning and associative learning.

 Cognitive learning comprises the internal mental processes that result in understanding and the construction of knowledge, such as the learning that occurs in school.
 Associative learning comprises learning as a connection of external stimuli in the environment to responses by an individual.
-Associative learning begins as reflexes, or automatic reactions to stimuli, then progresses to building a complex network of antecedents and consequences (such as reinforcements).
-Through this network, individuals start to develop a framework that explains all of human behavior, through the concepts of classical conditioning and operant conditioning.
+Associative learning begins as reflexes, then progresses to building a complex network of antecedents and consequences (such as reinforcements).
+Through this network, individuals start to develop a framework that explains all human behavior, through the concepts of classical conditioning and operant conditioning.
+You learned that employers value those who can use their problem solving skill to learn on the job.

 Good luck!

-Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR ERICK TAGGART.
+Source: THIS TUTORIAL WAS AUTHORED BY SOPHIA LEARNING.
+PLEASE SEE OURTERMS OF USE.

 TERMS TO KNOW

 Antecedents

-Events that come before a response or action (like stimuli)
+Events that come before a response or action (like stimuli).

 Associative Learning

-Learning as a connection of external stimuli in the environment to responses by the individual
+Learning as a connection of external stimuli in the environment to responses by the individual.

 Consequences

-Events that come after a response or action (like reinforcement)
+Events that come after a response or action (like reinforcement).

 Learning

-An internal and external process that results in changes in a person's behavior
+An internal and external process that results in changes in a person's behavior.

 Reflex

-Involuntary, automatic reaction to stimulus
+Involuntary, automatic reaction to stimulus.

 Reinforcement

-Anything that follows an action and makes it more likely it to occur again
+Anything that follows an action and makes it more likely it to occur again.